 DIADEM

-Georg Steindorff made a rare discovery in a grave of the fifth dynasty in Gizeh.
-There he found a copper diadem carefully coated with gold leaf and decorated with wooden ornaments.
-This diadem belonged to the headdress of a woman from around 2,400 BC.
+Georg Steindorff made a rare discovery in a Fifth Dynasty grave in Giza.
+There he found a copper diadem carefully covered with gold leaf and decorated with wooden ornaments.
+This diadem belonged to the headdress of a woman from around 2400 BCE.

 Diadem